ajfabbri/cot-proto/README.md

 # Cursor on Target (COT) Protocol

-This library aims to provide a simple way to produce (serialize) and consume (deserialize) Cursor on Target (CoT) messages.
+This library aims to provide a simple way to produce (serialize) and consume (deserialize) Cursor on Target (CoT) messages from the Rust programming language.

+API docs are available at [docs.rs/cot_proto](https://docs.rs/cot_proto).

+Some example usage can be found at [cot-send-example.git](https://github.com/ajfabbri/cot-send-example).

 ### Initial goals:
-- Support for base CoT schema
+- Support for base CoT schema.
 - Basic Rust structs for CoT messages, with serde support.
+- Types for interoperating with TAK / ATAK, e.g. placing a marker on the map.

 ### TODOs
 - [ ] Add more typed schemas for common detail contents (sub-schemas)